microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

 **Suggested scenario**

-Population Based Training (PBT) which bridges and extends parallel search methods and sequential optimization methods.
-It has a wallclock run time that is no greater than that of a single optimization process, does not require sequential runs, and is also able to use fewer computational resources than naive search methods.
-Therefore, it's effective when you want to save computational resources and time.
-Besides, PBT returns hyperparameter scheduler instead of configuration.
-If you don't need to get a specific configuration, but just expect good results, you can choose this tuner.
-It should be noted that, in our implementation, the operation of checkpoint storage location is involved.
-A trial is considered as several traning epochs of training, so the loading and saving of checkpoint must be specified in the trial code, which is different with other tuners.
-Otherwise, if the experiment is not local mode, users should provide a path in a shared storage which can be accessed by all the trials.
-You could try it on very simple task, such as the [mnist-pbt-tuner-pytorch](https://github.com/microsoft/nni/tree/master/examples/trials/mnist-pbt-tuner-pytorch) example.
+Population Based Training (PBT) bridges and extends parallel search methods and sequential optimization methods.
+It requires relatively small computation resource, by inheriting weights from currently good-performing ones to explore better ones periodically.
+With PBTTuner, users finally get a trained model, rather than a configuration that could reproduce the trained model by training the model from scratch.
+This is because model weights are inherited periodically through the whole search process.
+PBT can also be seen as a training approach.
+If you don't need to get a specific configuration, but just expect a good model, PBTTuner is a good choice.
 [See details](./PBTTuner.md)

 **classArgs requirements:**

 * **optimize_mode** (*'maximize' or 'minimize'*) - If 'maximize', the tuner will target to maximize metrics.
 If 'minimize', the tuner will target to minimize metrics.
 * **all_checkpoint_dir** (*str, optional, default = None*) - Directory for trials to load and save checkpoint, if not specified, the directory would be "~/nni/checkpoint/<exp-id>".
 Note that if the experiment is not local mode, users should provide a path in a shared storage which can be accessed by all the trials.
-* **population_size** (*int, optional, default = 10*) - Number of trials for each step.
+* **population_size** (*int, optional, default = 10*) - Number of trials in a population.
+Each step has this number of trails.
 In our implementation, one step is running each trial by specific training epochs set by users.
 * **factors** (*tuple, optional, default = (1.2, 0.8)*) - Factors for perturbation of hyperparameters.
 * **fraction** (*float, optional, default = 0.2*) - Fraction for selecting bottom and top trials.